VoltCruelerz/OwlMarble-Magic/feats/feats.md

 ## Heavy Armor Master [Updated]

 - Increase your strength by 1, to a maximum of 20.
-- While you are wearing heavy armor, physical weapon damage dealt to you is reduced by your proficiency bonus.
+- While you are wearing heavy armor, physical strike damage dealt to you is reduced by your proficiency bonus.

 ## High Sorcery [New]